-- salaries for research and development staff and related expenses, including stock-based compensation expenses; - costs for current good manufacturing practices ("cGMP") manufacturing of drug substances and drug products by contract manufacturers; - fees and other costs paid to clinical trials sites and clinical research organizations, ("CROs"), in connection with the performance of clinical trials and preclinical testing; - costs for consultants and contract research; - · costs of laboratory supplies and small equipment, including maintenance; and - depreciation of long-lived assets.
+- salaries for research and development staff and related expenses, including stock-based compensation expenses; - · costs for current good manufacturing practices ("cGMP") manufacturing of drug substances and drug products by contract manufacturers; - fees and other costs paid to clinical trials sites and clinical research organizations, ("CROs"), in connection with the performance of clinical trials and preclinical testing; - costs for consultants and contract research; - · costs of laboratory supplies and small equipment, including maintenance; and - depreciation of long-lived assets.

 Our research and development expenses may vary substantially from period to period based on the timing of our research and development activities, including the initiation and enrollment of subjects in clinical trials and manufacture of drug or biologic materials for clinical trials.
-We expect research and development expenses to increase as we advance the clinical development of MT-6402, MT-5111, and/or MT-0169 and further advance the research and development of our pre-clinical ETB candidates, and other earlier stage drugs or biologics.
+We expect research and development expenses to increase as we advance the clinical development of MT-6402, MT-8421, and/or MT-0169.
 The successful development of our ETB candidates is highly uncertain.
 At this time, we cannot reasonably estimate the nature, timing and costs of the efforts that will be necessary to complete the development of, or the period, if any, in which material net cash inflows may commence from any of our ETB candidates.
 This is due to numerous risks and uncertainties associated with developing drugs, including the uncertainty of:

-- the scope, rate of progress and expense of our research and development activities; - clinical trials and early-stage results;

-- · the terms and timing of regulatory approvals; and - the ability to market, commercialize and achieve market acceptance for MT-6402, MT-5111, MT-0169, or any other ETB candidate that we or our current or future collaboration partners may develop in the future.
+- the scope, rate of progress and expense of our research and development activities; - clinical trials and early-stage results; - the terms and timing of regulatory approvals; and - the ability to market, commercialize and achieve market acceptance for MT-6402, MT-8421, MT-0169, or any other ETB candidate that we or our current or future collaboration partners may develop in the future.

-Any of these variables with respect to the development of MT-6402, MT-5111, MT-0169, or any other ETB candidate that we may develop could result in a significant change in the costs and timing associated with the development of such candidates.
+Any of these variables with respect to the development of MT-6402, MT-8421, MT-0169, or any other ETB candidate that we may develop could result in a significant change in the costs and timing associated with the development of such candidates.
 For example, if the FDA, the European Medicines Agency ("EMA") or other regulatory authority were to require us to conduct pre-clinical and clinical studies beyond those which we currently anticipate will be required for the completion of clinical development or if we experience significant delays in enrollment in any clinical trials, we could be required to expend significant additional financial resources and time on the completion of our clinical development programs.